 How can I make this recipe gluten-free?

-To make this recipe gluten-free, simply use a gluten-free pasta.
+To make this Pasta Alla Genovese recipe gluten-free, simply use a gluten-free pasta.
 There is nothing else in the recipe that would be of any concern.

 The only ingredient that has dairy is the parmesan cheese.
 You can easily omit this and use some nutritional yeast instead.
 It's the perfect substitution.

 When you buy a wedge of real parmesan cheese, the rind will be stamped with "parmigiano reggiano" and that is how you know it is authentic.
 There are a lot of imposters out there.
 That said, if you buy the real stuff with the rind, save the rinds.
 I beg you.
 Keep them in the freezer and pop them in sauces and soups.
 The flavor of the parmesan comes out and makes whatever you're cooking taste incredible.
-This Pasta Alla Genovese is the perfect example.
+This Pasta Alla Genovese is the perfect example of how to use it.

 For the Instant Pot, sear the beef using the high sauté function.
 Remove beef and go through to step 3.
 Secure the lid of the Instant Pot and cook on high pressure for 1 hour, allowing it to depressurize naturally.
 Remove lid.
 Shred the meat and stir into that glorious sauce.
 If you feel the liquid needs to reduce, simply turn the sauté function for a bit.
 Cook the pasta according to package instructions and toss with the sauce when you are ready.